typelevel/jawn/README.md

 ### Disclaimers

-I just banged this out in around 12-16 hours so I'm sure there are some bugs.
+Jawn only supports UTF-8.
+This might change in the future, but for now that's the target case.
+If you need full-featured support for character encodings I imagine something like Jackson will work better.

+The library is still very immature so I'm sure there are some bugs.
 There aren't even any formal tests yet!
 (Test-driven development?
 What?)
 No liability or warranty is implied or granted.
-This was mostly intended as a proof-of-concept for the underlying design.
+This project was initially intended as a proof-of-concept for the underlying design.

 ### Copyright and License